DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

    - Mechanic: If you are attacked in combat, you must only use offensive Power attacks until your attacker is Knocked Out.
    - Type: Major

+- Name: Pascifist
+   - Type: Major
+   - Description: You've taken an oath of nonviolence.
+To break this oath would have severe consequences.
+   - Mechanic: You may not knowingly inflict harm.

 ## Party

 - Name: Chaotic Companion